Dryopteris villarii

 -

-Even though it prefers alkaline soil, it will grow in other soils that are moist and well-drained.
+The rigid buckler fern will grow in most soils that are moist and well-drained.
 Grow in shade or partially shaded areas and do not let the soil dry out.
-The fronds and short brown stems are 16” tall and spread by rhizomes.
-In its native environment, it can grow up to 30 inches from May to November, followed by spores from July to September.
 Avoid over-fertilizing, which can burn the shallow roots.
 Propagation is by spores or division.

-Insects, Diseases, and Other Plant Problems: Relatively problem free.
+Insects, Diseases, and Other Plant Problems: Relatively problem-free.

 VIDEO Created by NC State Extension's Homegrown series featuring Mark Weathington, Director of JC Raulston Arboretum.